cerndb/SparkPlugins/README.md

 ![SparkPlugins CI](https://github.com/cerndb/SparkPlugins/workflows/SparkPlugins%20CI/badge.svg?branch=master&event=push)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12)

-This repo contains code and examples of Apache Spark Plugins for Spark 3.x.
+This repository contains code and examples of how to use Apache Spark Plugins.
-Apache Spark plugins are an interface and configuration allowing to inject custom code on executors start-up, with a hook to the Spark metrics system.
+Spark plugins are part of Spark core since version 3.0 and provide an interface, and related configuration, for injecting custom code on executors as they are initialized.
-This provides a way to extend metrics collection beyond what is normally available in Apache Spark.
+Spark plugins can also be used to implement custom extensions to the Spark metrics system.

 ### Motivations
 - Instrumenting parts of the Spark workload with plugins provides additional flexibility compared